51xOne/Alignmorph/docs/warping.md

 endpoint reference states.
 The visualizer does not resample projected Q/K/V.

 Custom pairs use the same `--pairs` and `--correspondence` arguments as `run.py`.

-The attention gates use the full reference geometry, independent of the `--strength` display override.
-The raw `aligned_reference_weight` is 0.25 times the per-frame gate, with exact zeros at the endpoints.